albertzhu01/tJNet_julia/README.md

 # tJNet_julia

-Julia implementation of exact-diagonalization and neural-network variational tools for finite t-J lattice models.
+Julia implementation of exact-diagonalization and neural-network variational tools for finite t-J lattice models, done as part of MIT 18.337/6.7320 final project.

 The repository is organized around two source modules: